mstudiva/tag-based_RNAseq/Symbiodiniaceae28S_transcriptomic_typing_README.txt

 # double check you have the same number of files as samples
 ll *.counts | wc -l

-# combines all results into a single .txt
+# combines all results into a single horizontal .txt
-cat *.counts > counts.txt
+paste *.counts > counts.txt

 #------------------------------
 # scp .txt files (align rate and counts) to local machine, then build spreadsheet with all samples as columns